 4. Keep up the work outs

-Exercise doesn’t have to mean an intense hour long weights class in the gym.
+Exercise doesn’t have to mean an intense hour long weights class.
 It can be as simple as going for a walk.

 Exercise reduces stress, builds the immune system, releases endorphins and, ultimately, is a great way to improve our physical and mental health.
-If you’re exercise-adverse, think of a form of physical activity you’ll actually enjoy: hip-hop yoga; Beyoncé dance classes; No Lights, No Lycra; bouldering; hiking; going for a wander through the park, or walking the neighbour’s dog.
+If you’re exercise-adverse, think of a form of physical activity you’ll actually enjoy: online dance classes; hiking; going for a wander through the park, or walking the neighbour’s dog.
 Organise to go with a friend, which will help motivate you to actually rock up.

-La Trobe Sport has plenty of options to help you get active, from social competitions through to bigger commitments.
+La Trobe Sport has plenty of options to help you get active with online classes available.

 5. Prioritise sleep

 Some may be able to get by on a few hours sleep, but in the end the recommendation is around eight.
 Sleep helps the brain function properly – without it, you may have trouble making decisions and solving problems.
 To get a better night sleep, it’ll help if you go easy on the caffeine and alcohol.